How to teach 1, 2, 3 letter words, dyslexic kids aged 5-10+

 Read how having rocky foundations in reading and writing affected the Dyslexic Mum when learning at school:

-As a child I struggled at school with learning to read and write.
-Later my teachers used to say the more you read, the better your writing and spelling will be.
-Well I read, I loved reading, yet never became any better.
-Special Educational Needs support did not exist and school unhelpful.
-The teachers appeared not to believe me, when I said I read every night and I quickly found myself labelled as lazy.
+As a child, I struggled at school with learning to read and write.
+My teacher used to say the more you read, the better your writing and spelling will be.
+Well, I read, I loved reading, yet never became any better.

-The problem with my learning was that I had never mastered the basics in reading and writing.
-I had rocky foundations, my knowledge of basic two, three letters words was patchy.
-This meant I could muddle through schoolwork.
-Sometimes I could spell simple words, then I could not spell other similar words.
-So it appeared I was lazy, not trying.
-This made it harder for me to learn new things.
-I needed to be taken back to basics, to learn at my own pace.
-To build those strong foundations in reading and writing, before being moved on to new work.”
+The problem with my learning was that I had never mastered the basics of reading and writing.
+I had rocky foundations, my knowledge of basic two, three letter words was patchy.
+This made it harder for me to learn new things.”

 Learn basic 1, 2, 3 letter words